thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	08:18:59 PM 23 02 --> some error with following having username tamannaah.143
 -	07:31:52 PM 23 02 --> total users followed from pure.python - 225
 -	07:20:47 PM 23 02 --> some error with posting having username urvashirautela26
 -	07:20:29 PM 23 02 --> posted with username realshrutihaasan